v17development/flarum-third-party-login-only/README.md

 ## 🦸 Features
 - Disables `/login`, `/api/login` and removes login form
-- Disables `/register` and removes registration form
+- Disables `/register` if there's no oAuth-sign-in `token` and removes registration form
 - Disables `/reset` & `/api/forgot` routes and removes password reset form
 - Managing new signups via oAuth extensions is still possible with the `Allow signups` permission
 - Makes it possible to add a welcome message for new users